Indyandie/learning-rust/easiest-rust/docs/02_hello.md

 ## Shadowing

-Declaring the a variable with the same name as an existing variable.
+Declaring a variable with the same name as an existing variable.
 The first variable is not destroyed but we wont have access if it's in the same scope because it's blocked.

 ```rust
 let num = 8;